How to Thrive as a Physician: 3 Strategies to Reclaim Your Time

 Your Turn: Small Shifts, Lifelong Impact

 Burnout isn’t inevitable.
-These strategies aren’t theoretical—they’re the tools I used to reignite my passion for medicine.
-You don’t need grand gestures.
+These strategies aren’t theoretical—they’re the tools I used to take control of my time.
+You don’t need grand life overhauls.
 Start with one change:

 - Try the 2-minute morning pause tomorrow.